Teen Autism » 2009

 Sometimes, as a mom blogger, I get the feeling that my kids somehow tap into the wavelength of a post I’ve written – before I even post it.
 And then they come to me and totally disprove whatever I’ve written about them.

-For instance, the night that I wrote “Polite Conversation,” about Nigel using lengthy delayed echolalia at the dinner table one evening, he came into my office – minutes before I posted it – and began what was undoubtedly the most incredible conversation I’ve ever had with him.
+For instance, the night that I wrote “Polite Conversation,” about Neil using lengthy delayed echolalia at the dinner table one evening, he came into my office – minutes before I posted it – and began what was undoubtedly the most incredible conversation I’ve ever had with him.
 I honestly didn’t realize that he was capable of a serious back-and-forth discussion regarding intangible ideas for over half an hour.
 And he revealed so much more about himself during the course of it.

 He started off by running into my office, eyes wide.
 “Mom!
 Have you heard of something called ‘home births’?
 Because I think I want to have my children that way and I wanted to see what you thought of it.”